-These tours in Melbourne cover the city’s best food, history, culture and street art, so there’s something for everyone.
+The tours in Melbourne that I’ve curated for this article cover the city’s best food, history, culture and street art, so there’s something for everyone.

-I’ve actually done all these tours myself (and unless it’s mentioned below, I’ve paid for every single one out of my own pocket).
+Because I only want to include Melbourne tours that I recommend, I’ve actually gone out and done all these tours myself – and paid for every single one out of my own pocket.
 I’ll keep updating this blog post as I take new tours in Melbourne.

 This blog post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you).